The English Woodworker

 Reply

-11. Paul Chapman says
+8. Paul Chapman

 Hope you get your internet problems sorted soon.
 I’ll be particularly interested in your post about cross-grain planning.